 Doing well in a phone interview is a standard part of landing a job in the Sciences and is especially common and important in academia.
-The process can be nerve wracking so I thought I would share a few observations and tips from the phone interviews I have participated in as a search committee member over the last several years.
+The process can be nerve wracking, so I thought I would share a few observations and tips from the phone interviews I have participated in as a search committee member.

 Start with these principles:

 (b) The competition is fierce.
-For most jobs there is an ocean of really good candidates.
+For most jobs there are many very good candidates.
 It becomes a game of millimeters, not inches.
 Little things get magnified and the committee making the call has no choice but to look at what might seem like minor details.

 (1) Make scheduling the interview easy.

 The faculty members involved in the search have very busy lives and organizing a time when everyone is free can be damned-near impossible.
 Putting together the schedule is a serious irritation under the best of circumstances.
-So as a candidate you want to make it easy to schedule your interview time.
+So, as a candidate, you want to make it easy to schedule your interview time.
 You can harm your candidacy by creating negativity around your application if you are pain to schedule.
-Its subtle, but this is a game of millimeters!
+It is subtle, but this is a game of millimeters!
 If at all possible, just make whatever time they want happen.

 (2) Do some homework about the people and place – present to them how you will fit.